vygr/ChrysaLisp/docs/VP_STRUCTURE.md

 The switch name is optional and the case expression can be a VP list expression, eg `'(r0 >= r3)` or `'(r4 = 56)`, which is parsed to a VP branch instruction.
-Or a C-Script string that is evaluated, eg `{length + 23 > buf_len}`, with the result tested against 0 with a VP branch instruction.
+Or a C-Script string that's evaluated, eg `{length + 23 > buf_len}`, with the result tested against 0 with a VP branch instruction.

 Each `(vpcase exp)` statement emits a comparison test and jumps to the next